-Also, if your sales team are already following a content focussed inbound sales methodology they will already know the value of adding personalised information about prospects to the CRM.
+Also, if your sales team are already following a content focussed inbound sales methodology, they will know the value of adding personalised information about prospects to the CRM.
 However, is manually inputting this data the best use of your sales team’s time?
-Or could this process potentially be either automated or carried out by a separate administrative team?
+Or could this process be automated or carried out by a separate administrative team?

 Where to look

 One good piece of advice is wherever your sales teams even look like they’re performing data entry, think about automation.
 For example, if your team send a lot of emails, think about how this time could be better spent if your CRM could send those emails automatically.
 And while you don’t want to sacrifice the value of personalised contact (remember, frictionless sales is all about putting the customer experience first) even ‘personalised emails’ can be crafted from generic email templates: a streamlining action that will free up your sales team to do what they do best - sell!

 Another creative way to improve your inbound sales process is to embed personalised video messages within the email itself using easily integrated video platforms such as Vidyard.
 After all, most of us can speak faster than we can type, right?
 And everyone likes to feel important.
 So imagine the positive impact it will have on prospects if they receive a personalised video message, just for them.
 The benefits?
 Not only has it taken less time for your sales rep to complete a task, but it’s also added value to your client.
 And while this approach won’t be suitable for every email (especially if it’s written confirmation of quotes, meetings, etc.), for generic client relationship building it can be very effective.